PeterNaydenov/grunt-ugly-folders/README.md

 ### Rename Result File
-There are two types of items in 'source' folder: js files and folders.
+There are two types of items in 'source' folder: '.js' files and folders.
 Renaming of source items will change results in 'target' folder.
 It's a most common approach.
-Sometimes we using complex open source libraries and may be changing file names is not a good option.
+Sometimes we using complex open source libraries and may be changing file names is not an option.
 Then we can use 'rename' option for folders and 'renameFile' option for files.

 Rename example:
 ```js